mls-m5/matgui/README.md

     auto *knob = window.createChild<KnobView>(); // Create the child directly

     auto *progress = new ProgressView; // You can create objects as raw pointers
-                                       // but i don't using 'new' in new code window.addChild(progress);         // Notice2 this is not recommended
+                                       // but using 'new' in new code is not recommended window.addChild(
+        std::unique_ptr<View>{progress}); // Notice2 this is not recommended

     auto leftLabel = make_unique<Label>("left aligned");
     leftLabel->alignment(FontView::Left);